Epistemic Errors of Imperfect Multitask Learners When Distributions Shift: INTRODUCTION

+Taken together, these contributions provide uncertainty-aware learners with a principled framework within which to identify which errors can be reduced, and how to reduce them.

+\textit{Example.} To provide uncertainty quantification, methods like Bayesian neural networks have been applied in healthcare settings \citep{peng_bayesian_2019,abdar_uncertainty_2021,abdullah_review_2022}.
+When using such a model to predict healthcare outcomes in a specified target location, one might consider the following questions: (Q1) Should I train my model on abundant data from other, somewhat dissimilar, locations, or only on scarce data that arise from the target location?
+(Q2) Should I use a deep neural network that has the potential to accurately characterize the training data, but may require more data to train than a shallower network?

+Each of these questions expresses a trade-off between reducing the sources of epistemic error that are represented in our bound.
+(Q1) captures the trade-off between data scarcity ($\convergence$) and distribution shift ($\distshift$): Abundant training data contribute to convergence on a good approximation of those data, while data from locations that are dissimilar to the target location contribute to distribution shift.
+(Q2) captures the trade-off between model restrictions ($\bias$) and data scarcity ($\convergence$): Highly parameterized models reduce approximation bias, but at the cost of requiring potentially infeasibly large amounts of training data.
+Our work provides a framework within which the modeler can reason about the best setting for their clinical prediction task.

-\paragraph{Structure of the paper.} \Cref{sec:related-work} compares our framework to paradigms in Statistical Learning Theory.\footnote{ \Cref{ap:ast} compares our framework to the paradigm of Asymptotic Statistical Theory. } \Cref{sec:formulation} introduces a very general multitask learning setting that allows for imperfect learning and distribution shift. \Cref{sec:neighbors} provides our main conceptual contribution: the concept of an epistemic error bound. \Cref{sec:result} provides our main result: a decompositional epistemic error bound for the general setting introduced in \Cref{sec:formulation}. \Cref{sec:cases} tailors the generic bound to each of the settings of Bayesian transfer learning and distribution shift within total variation neighborhoods. \Cref{sec:negtransfer} draws connections between the quantities in our bound and the phenomenon of \textit{negative transfer}. \Cref{sec:discussion} discusses limitations of our work and directions for future work.
+\paragraph{Structure of the paper} In the remainder of this section, we provide a brief overview of statistical learning theory.\footnote{ \Cref{ap:ast} compares our framework to the paradigm of asymptotic statistical theory. } \Cref{sec:formulation} introduces a very general multitask learning setting that allows for imperfect learning and distribution shift. \Cref{sec:neighbors} provides our main conceptual contribution: the concept of an epistemic error bound. \Cref{sec:result} provides our main result: a decompositional epistemic error bound for the general setting introduced in \Cref{sec:formulation}. \Cref{sec:cases} tailors the general bound to each of the settings of Bayesian transfer learning and distribution shift within total variation neighborhoods. \Cref{sec:discussion} discusses limitations of our work and directions for future research.